-Female genital cutting (FGC) is a harmful practice involving the full or partial removal, or injury to a girl’s external genitals.
-On average, girls are subjected to FGC before the age of five, although this varies between different communities and can happen at any time from a girl’s birth to her adolescence.
+Female genital mutilation/cutting (FGM/C) is a harmful practice involving the full or partial removal, or injury to a girl’s external genitals.
+On average, girls are subjected to FGM/C before the age of five, although this varies between different communities and can happen at any time from a girl’s birth to her adolescence.

 It is estimated that more than 200 million women and girls have undergone female genital cutting.
-This figure is based on the 30 countries that measure and report on the practice, across three continents.
-We know, however, that girls experience FGC in at least 45 countries globally, so this figure may underestimate the true scale of the practice.
+This figure is based on the 32 countries that measure and report on the practice, across three continents.
+We know, however, that girls are affected by FGC in over 90 countries globally, so this figure underestimates the true scale of the practice.
 FGC takes place in Africa, the Middle East and Asia, and also within diaspora communities around the world.

 Also referred to as female genital mutilation (FGM) and female circumcision, the practice of cutting is recognised internationally as a violation of human rights, the rights of the child and women’s rights.